ramyardaneshgar/TacticalDetection/README.md

-### THM-TacticalDetection
+### TacticalDetection

-Writeup for TryHackMe Tactical Detection - leveraging Sigma rules, tripwires, and purple teaming to identify Indicators of Compromise (IOCs) and Indicators of Attack (IOAs).
+Tactical Detection - leveraging Sigma rules, tripwires, and purple teaming to identify Indicators of Compromise (IOCs) and Indicators of Attack (IOAs).

  **By Ramyar Daneshgar**